Should I Refinance My Mortgage? How to Decide in 2026

 Compare your current mortgage to a new rate and see the break-even timeline.

-When you refinance, you replace your existing mortgage with a new one.
-The new lender pays off your old loan, and you start making payments on the new loan instead.
+You take out a new mortgage, it pays off the old one, and you start fresh with different terms.
 In practice, this means you go through the full mortgage application process again: credit check, income verification, appraisal, title search, and closing.

-There are two main types of refinancing.
-A rate-and-term refinance changes your interest rate, your loan term, or both, without pulling additional cash out of your home.
-A cash-out refinance replaces your mortgage with a larger one and gives you the difference in cash.
+Two types.
+Rate-and-term changes your rate, term, or both without touching equity.
+Cash-out refinance replaces your mortgage with a larger one and gives you the difference in cash.
 Cash-out refinances typically carry slightly higher rates because the lender takes on more risk.

-The key thing to understand is that refinancing is not free.
-Even a "no-closing-cost" refinance bakes those costs into a higher interest rate or rolls them into your loan balance.
+The thing people miss: refinancing isn't free.
+Even a "no-closing-cost" refinance hides the cost in a higher rate or rolls it into your balance.
 Someone always pays.

 The Break-Even Formula

-The most important number in any refinance decision is the break-even point: the number of months it takes for your monthly savings to recoup the closing costs.
+The only number that really matters is the break-even point: how many months until your savings cover the closing costs.
 The formula is straightforward.

 Break-even months = Total closing costs / Monthly payment savings